CLI .md

 connect

-Python/R sessions and CLI commands will then auto-connect to the configured instance.
+This command updates your local configuration to target the specified instance: all subsequent Python/R sessions and CLI commands will auto-connect to this instance.

 lamin connect [OPTIONS] INSTANCE